Turris Babel: Book three: the evolution of language

 The third book of Turris Babel dealt with linguistics.
 Kircher affirmed that before the Flood there had been no division of nations or languages.
 His theory of language was that the original human speech of the Garden of Eden was perfect, in that words corresponded exactly with the objects for which they stood.
-This he called the Lingua Humana, which he declared was a form of early Hebrew.
+This he called the Lingua Humana, which he declared was a form of early Hebrew language.
 This had been spoken by Noah and his descendants up to the time of the Confusion of Tongues, when God punished the pride of mankind by dividing them into speakers of many languages.

 Kircher did not support the view that God had punished each of the builders of the Tower of Babel by giving them their own language to speak.
-Rather, he argued that people were divided by family, with Shem and his descendants continuing to speak Hebrew, and his brothers adopting respectively Greek, Latin, Teutonic and Slavic.
+Rather, he argued that people were divided by family, with Shem and his descendants continuing to speak Hebrew, and his brothers adopting respectively the Greek language, the Latin language, the Teutonic language, and the Slavic language.
 As people dispersed from Babel, the five basic languages spoken by different branches of Noah's family continued to diversify, leading to the establishment of seventy-two mother languages, from which all languages in the modern world were descended.

-As well as discussing spoken language, Kircher also considered writing systems, and showed how a common origin could be found for Hebrew and Latin script.
-He argued however that Egyptian hieroglyphs and Chinese characters did not share this common origin.
+As well as discussing spoken language, Kircher also considered writing systems, and showed how a common origin could be found for the Hebrew alphabet and the Latin alphabet.
+He argued however that the Egyptian hieroglyphs and the Chinese characters did not share this common origin.

 Kircher saw the Confusion of Tongues as being the start of a lapse from the true religion into various forms of idolatry.
 He argued that the deities of different ancient religions were all derived from veneration of the Sun and Moon.
 He also maintained that variations in human skin colour arose from differences in climate in the places to which people dispersed.